sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-11-07-custom-annotation-bean-validation-java.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---

-# Custom Annotation for Validating a Bean in Java

 This example validates that bean fields are not `null` using a custom class-level annotation.

 ## Step 1: Define Annotation